Rishthegreat/Notes/School/Bio.md

 - There are 2 main signals needed to activate the T-cell.
 This is the First one.
 - The APC, has a structure called the Major Histocompatibility Complex type 2, which presents the antigen ligand as a peptide
 - The T-cell has a similar structure called the T-Cell Receptor (TCR)
-- Once TCR interacts with the peptide and MHC, the C4D protein made up of 4 subunits interacts **1st signal**
+- Once TCR interacts with the peptide and MHC, the C4D protein made up of 4 subunits interacts with the beta chain of the MHC molecule and assits in stablizing the reaction between the TCR and the MHC
+-
+**1st signal**
 - MHC (Major Histocompatibility Complex) Class 2 presents the antigen as a peptide
 - T-cell receptor on the T-cell interacts with the MHC molecule and the peptide